 Note: In this example, your sensor IPv4 address is determined to be 169.254.0.123.

 18 GPS/GNSS Synchronization Guide

-This guide will explain how to physically connect a GPS to your Ouster sensor and synchronize the Ouster sensor timestamp to an NMEA sentence.
+For more information on how to physically connect a GPS to your Ouster sensor and synchronise the Ouster sensor timestamp to an NMEA sentence, please refer to your sensor's Hardware User Manual.